JayOneTheSk8/taskey/README.md

 ```

 #### Build Assets
 The assets can either be build using the script or using foreman.
 When run via foreman, the Rails server is also run and the entrypoint at `app/assets/javascript/entryopints/` is watched for changes.
-There is a helpful file to load everything in `bin/dev`.
+There is a helpful file to load everything with `bin/dev`.

 via NPM Script (Build assets alone)
 ```sh